Fooled by Randomness

 People usually miss this point because their schooling comes from examples in symmetric environments, like a coin toss, where such a difference does not matter.
 In fact, the so-called bell curve that seems to have found universal use in society is entirely symmetric.

-Rare events, events that do not tend to repeat themselves frequently, but, accordingly, present a large payoff when they occur.
-I try to make money infrequently, as infrequently as possible, simply because I believe that rare events are not fairly valued, and that the rarer the event, the more undervalued it will be in price.
+Rare events present a large payoff when they occur.
+I try to make money infrequently, as infrequently as possible, simply because I believe that rare events are not fairly valued.
+The rarer the event, the more undervalued it will be in price.

 I aim at profiting from the rare event, with my asymmetric bets.